How much change can my employees handle before they experience change fatigue, or worse—burnout?

 And yet, despite possessing the necessary capabilities and willingness to change, only about a quarter of employees say they are effective at following through on that initiative and changing how they work.

-THE SOLUTION: Peer accountability.
+The solution: Peer accountability.

-Consider using collaboration tools to schedule recurring check-ins, gather feedback on the change initiative, and track progress toward goals.
+Use collaboration tools to schedule recurring check-ins, gather feedback on the change initiative, and track progress toward goals.